tesqquest/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions //Sets permission to 664
-11-directories_permissions /Adds exec permission to all sub directories 12-director_permission //Create a directory set permission 751
+11-directories_permissions /Adds exec permission to all sub directories 12-director_permission //Create a directory set permission 751 13-change_group/ Changes the group owner to school for the file hello